 Almost two years after the announcement of President Pierre Nkurunziza’s intention to run for a third presidential term, the situation remains highly precarious in Burundi.
-While the worst case scenario of widespread conflict did not materialize in 2016, significant internal population displacement as well as cross border and refugees’ movements did occur following a polarization of society and heightened security issues.
-The deterioration of the situation is to be expected due to the standstill on the political dialogue that has been taking place since April 2015 and a worsening socioeconomic trend that is impacting the already underserved population.
-Today, there are 2.1 million food insecure people, malaria has reached the highest levels in the last five years with more than 6 million cases in 2016 and more than 130,000 internally displaced persons (IDPs) due to violence and natural disasters (Burundi is also affected by the El Nino and La Nina phenomenon that have consequently increased internal displacement).
-In total, 3 Million people are in need of humanitarian assistance in the country (HNO 2017).
+While widespread conflict did not materialize in 2016, significant internal population displacement as well as cross border and refugee movements did occur following a polarization of society and heightened security concerns.
+A deterioration of the situation is to be expected due to the standstill on the political dialogue and a worsening socioeconomic trend that is impacting the already underserved population.
+Today there are 2.1 million food insecure people.
+Malaria has reached the highest levels in the last five years with more than 6 million cases reported in 2016, and more than 141,000 individuals have been internally displaced due to violence and natural disasters experienced in 11 out of 18 provinces (Burundi is also affected by El Nino and La Nina phenomenon that have consequently increased internal displacement).
+In total, 3 million people are in need of humanitarian assistance in the country (HNO 2017).

-Apart from the DTM, IOM intends to respond to the humanitarian needs of the populations and continue the provision of multi-sectoral life-saving assistance through Shelter and Non-Food Items (NFI), Camp Coordination and Camp Management (CCCM) services, the provision of psychosocial assistance and the strengthening of community based protection, as well as communicating with communities and accountability mechanisms in 2017
+In 2017, IOM intends to continue responding to the humanitarian needs of the populations by providing multi-sectoral life-saving assistance, including Shelter and Non-Food Items (NFI), Camp Coordination and Camp Management (CCCM) services, psychosocial assistance, and strengthened community based protection, as well as communicating with communities and accountability mechanisms.

-IOM Offices: Country Office: Bujumbura; Sub-Offices: Rutana, Muyinga, Makamba, Ruyigi (upcoming: Gitega).
+IOM Offices: Country Office: Bujumbura; Sub-Offices: Rutana, Muyinga, Makamba, Ruyigi, Gitega.

 Shelter and Non-Food Items/CCCM